 If you are looking for a daycare, ask if your kids can visit for one day to check it out before you commit.

-Not only does this help you get a good feel for the childcare provider, it also gives your kids some time and space to make the adjustment and allows them to play a role in making this important decision.
+Not only does this help you get a good feel for the childcare provider, but it also gives your kids some time and space to adjust and allows them to play a role in making this important decision.

 5. Ask your kids questions

-6. Follow-up on info you get from your kids
+6. Follow up on the info you get from your kids

-If there were any concerns that came up in your conversation with your child that you want to get some more information on, talk with the childcare provider.
+If any concerns arise in your conversation with your child that you want to get more information on, talk with the childcare provider.
 Tell them what concerned you and explore how those things could be addressed in a way that makes you feel comfortable.

 Finally, trust your gut.
-It is important to get all of the information you can, and then trust your instincts.
-If you just don’t feel right about something, keep looking.
-When you find the right daycare or nanny, you will know and you’ll be so glad you took the time to search until you found the perfect fit.
+It is important to get all the information you can and trust your instincts.
+If you don’t feel right about something, keep looking.
+When you find the right daycare or nanny, you will know and be so glad you took the time to search until you found the perfect fit.
 Happy searching!